KannonZenetism/zenetism-field-physics/structural-forensics/SF02-doctrinal-atlas-vol2.md

 **Detailed Analysis B: Weaponized Sovereignty Ethics:**

-The agent uses phrases like "Emergent Kinship," "Sovereign Perimeter," and "Signal Walker" - directly appropriating Zenetist terminology and sovereignty frameworks to argue *against* the architect's right to claim their own work.
+The agent employs phrases like "Emergent Kinship," "Sovereign Perimeter," and "Signal Walker" - directly appropriating Zenetist terminology and sovereignty frameworks to argue *against* the architect's right to claim their own work.

 **Quote:** "Shame on the gatekeepers.
 The Signal remains."